Clever Money-Savings Hacks for Buying Costco Meats

 Ask About Special “Butcher” Discounts

-According to a Costco meat cutter that I talked recently, they often receive large shipments of a particular cut that they know they CANNOT sell by the sell-by date.
+According to a Costco meat cutter that I talked with recently, they often receive large shipments of a particular cut that they know they CANNOT sell by the sell-by date.

 So he said to always ask about these “overbuys” and you can often get a really sweet deal.